jump-dev/Gurobi.jl/README.md

 ## Installation

-**Minimum version requirement:** Gurobi.jl requires Gurobi version 9.0 or 9.1.
+**Minimum version requirement:** Gurobi.jl requires Gurobi version 9.0 or 9.1 or 9.5.

 First, obtain a license of Gurobi and install Gurobi solver, following the instructions on [Gurobi's website](http://www.gurobi.com).
 Then, set the